 - Ford: download an owner’s manual.
 Ford owner’s manuals are usually very thorough with many illustrations.

 - General Motors: – Once registered, you can get access to various information including maintenance tips, warranty information and an owner’s manual for your GM vehicle, including Chevrolet, Buick, Cadillac, GMC, Hummer, Pontiac, Saturn and Saab.

 - Honda: Honda / Acura maintenance tips, recall information, maintenance schedule, access to electronic owner manuals (follow ‘Vehicle Information’).
 As we checked, some links in owner manuals don’t work in some browsers, like Firefox or Chrome, but work in Internet Explorer.

 - Hyundai: Register for digital owner’s manual, warranty & more.

 - Infiniti: – follow the link ‘OWNERSHIP’ Owner’s Manuals available for download

 - Mazda: follow the tab ‘Parts and Service’ » ‘Owners’

 - Nissan: download an owner’s manual for your Nissan.

 - Subaru: – My Subaru (registration required).

-- Toyota: - select your car model and year in the top, then click the ‘Owner’s Manual’ tab on the right and then click ‘See Manuals’.
+- Toyota: – select your car model and year at the top, then click the ‘Owner’s Manual’ tab on the right and then click ‘See Manuals’.
 Toyota even provided a search box to help find specific information.